Are chronic UTI’s killing your sex life?

 In fact, they are the most common medical complaint among women during their reproductive years, and they are the second most common infection after the flu/common cold.

-• harsh soaps and chemical-laden vaginal care products (they can cause skin irritation leaving you more susceptible to UTI’s)
+• Harsh soaps and chemical-laden vaginal care products (they can cause skin irritation and microbiome disruption leaving you more susceptible to UTI’s)

 For any of you reading this who have had a UTI, I know you’d do anything to avoid getting another one!